-RESOLVED FURTHER THAT the Board of Directors of the Company, be and is hereby authorised to take all such steps as may be necessary, proper and expedient to give effect to this Resolution and also to do all the acts, deeds, matters and things as necessary and incidental thereto."
+RESOLVED FURTHER THAT the Board of Directors of the Company be and is hereby authorized to do all such acts, deeds, matters and things as may be necessary, expedient or desirable for the purpose of giving effect to the aforesaid resolutions and in connection with any matter incidental thereto."

-9. To consider, and if thought fit, to pass the following Resolution as an Ordinary Resolution:
+7. To consider, and if thought fit, to pass the following Resolution as an Ordinary Resolution:

-"RESOLVED THAT pursuant to the provisions of Section 148 and all other applicable provisions, of the Companies Act, 2013 read with the Companies (Audit and Auditors) Rules, 2014 (including any statutory modification(s) or re-enactment(s) thereof, for the time being in force), and as recommended by the Audit Committee and authorized by the Board of Directors to Managing Director to mutually decide the remuneration with the Cost Auditor, consent of the members be and is hereby accorded for ratification of the remuneration of M/s B. Mukhopadhyay & Co., Cost Accountants, (Firm Registration No. 000257), of ₹ 1,00,000/- for conducting the audit of the cost records of the Company for the financial year ending 31st March, 2022, such remuneration shall exclude out-of-pocket expenses incurred in connection with the audit.
+"RESOLVED THAT pursuant to the provisions of Section 148 and all other applicable provisions, of the Companies Act, 2013 read with the Companies (Audit and Auditors) Rules, 2014 (including any statutory modification(s) or re-enactment(s) thereof, for the time being in force), and as recommended by the Audit Committee and authorized by the Board of Directors to Managing Director to mutually decide the remuneration with the Cost Auditor, consent of the members be and is hereby accorded for ratification of the remuneration of M/s B. Mukhopadhyay & Co., Cost Accountants, (Firm Registration No. 000257), of ₹ 1,00,000/- for conducting the audit of the cost records of the Company for the financial year ending 31st March, 2023, such remuneration shall exclude out-of-pocket expenses incurred in connection with the audit.

-RESOLVED FURTHER THAT the Board of Directors of the Company, be and is hereby authorised to take all such steps as may be necessary, proper and expedient to give effect to this Resolution and also to do all the acts, deeds, matters and things as necessary and incidental thereto."
+RESOLVED FURTHER THAT the Board of Directors of the Company, be and is hereby authorised to take all such steps as may be necessary, proper and expedient to give effect to this resolution and also to do all the acts, deeds, matters and things as necessary and incidental thereto."

 Regd.
-Office: Bikaner Building, 3rd Floor, 8/1, Lal Bazar Street, Kolkata - 700 001 Place: Kolkata
+Office: Bikaner Building, 3rd Floor,

+8/1, Lal Bazar Street, Kolkata - 700 001 Date: 29th July, 2022